JosephWoodall/Reinforcement-Learning/README.md

 #### Textworld — Text-based games
 - If you haven’t found the right environment for you yet, you can also easily create a RL environment to match your needs using Textworld.
 Textworld is not an environment per se, but a generator of environments instead.
 It’s implemented and maintained by Microsoft and the community, well documented and easy to use.
 License: MIT License

+### Making a Custom Environment using Gym as a template
+- The enviornment class needs to be inherited from gym.env.
+- In the __init__, you'll need to create two variables with fixed names and types.
+You'll need an action space and observation space (self.action_space, and self.observation_space).
+These two need to be of Gym's class, space.
+There are two fundamental types in space: discrete, which is one dimension; and box, which is n-dimension.
+- The reset function from Gym returns a value that's within the self.observation_space.
+This function is responsible for restarting the environment (at the beginning of a game, for example).
+The variable that is going to keep track of the current state of the environment is a variable called state.
+If you use a discrete space, then your state value needs to be an integer; if you use a box space, then you can make your state value a numpy array.
+- The step function from Gym takes one parameter, an action value, which is usually called action, that is within the self.action_space.
+Your action value can be an integer or a numpy array.
+The step function is the response function, which the agent provides the action they want to take, and the environment returns the state it brought them to.
+The return value is a 4-tuple, and returns in the following order:
+    - state, the same type of variable as the return of the reset function of self.observation_space
+    - reward, a number that informs the agent about the immediate consequences of the action
+    - done, a boolean value that is True if the environment reached an endpoint, and should be reset as consequence, or False, if the environment should not be reset as consequence
+    - info, a dictionary that can be used during bug fixing, and can be empty.
+- You can have as many helping functions within the environment class as you'd like as long as they don't use the reserved names from above.
+- The below functions are not required, but encouraged, when developing a custom environment:
+    - """ metadata = {'render.modes' : ['human']} """, this function defines possible types for the render function
+    - render function: this function comes in handy when youre debugging, and is used to convert the state variable to something more human readable.
+    - close function: this function comes in handy when additional cleanup is closed.
+    - seed function: this is used when you want to have reproducibility in an environment that uses random number generators
+- Stable Baselines is a good template to use as well, and the docs can be found here: https://stable-baselines.readthedocs.io/en/master/guide/custom_env.html

+You can find an example of a custom environment I am working on in the personal_rl directory of this repo!